Hugodonotexit/StockSim/README.md

 Forex

-Option

 Bond

-(Future, CFD) -- if we have time
+(Option, Future, CFD) -- if we have time

 ### Factors: